IBM-Cloud/isv-operator-product-deploy-sample/README.md

 If the above  you can proceed to the following sections to get information on the best practices for onboarding your operator.

-## 1. Upload Image(s) to IBM image registry and namespace ##
+## 1. Upload Image(s) to IBM image registry and namespace

 To onboard your operator in ibmcloud catalog, your Application image(s) and Operator Image have to be uploaded to the ibmcloud container registry.

-## 2. Update Images for Security and Vulnerabilities issues:
+## 2. Update Images for Security and Vulnerabilities issues

 Its required that you regularly build and push images to IBM Cloud Registry to ensure that the Images are free from all the Vulnerabilities and security issues.
 You can view the Security Status of the uploaded Images on the IBM Cloud Registry.
 Vulnerability Advisor inspects your images to detect common deficiencies in certain security settings. [*Learn more*](https://cloud.ibm.com/docs/Registry?topic=va-va_index#app_configurations).

-## 3. Update the operator and bundle artifacts as per best practices guidelines ##
+## 3. Update the operator and bundle artifacts as per best practices guidelines

 Before you begin with the best practices, make sure that you have generated your operator bundle using [*latest supported*](https://docs.openshift.com/container-platform/4.5/operators/operator_sdk/osdk-getting-started.html) operator sdk.